Skip to main content Skip to secondary navigation

 Abstract:

-The Database on Ideology, Money in Politics, and Elections (DIME) is intended as a general resource for the study of campaign finance and ideology in American politics.
-The database was developed as part of the project on Ideology in the Political Marketplace, which is an on-going effort to perform a comprehensive ideological mapping of political elites, interest groups, and donors using the common-space CFscore scaling methodology (Bonica 2014).
+The Database on Ideology, Money in Politics, and Elections (DIME) provides a general resource for the study of campaign finance and ideology in American politics.
+The database was developed as part an on-going effort to construct a comprehensive ideological mapping of political elites, interest groups, and donors.
 Constructing the database required a large-scale effort to compile, clean, and process data on contribution records, candidate characteristics, and election outcomes from various sources.
-The resulting database contains over 130 million political contributions made by individuals and organizations to local, state, and federal elections spanning a period from 1979 to 2014.
+The current database contains over 500 million itemized political contributions made by individuals and organizations to local, state, and federal elections covering from 1979 to 2022.
 A corresponding database of candidates and committees provides additional information on state and federal elections.

 The included measures of ideology have been extensively validated across several studies spanning a variety of institutional settings and types of actors.
 A compendium of these validation results can be accessed here